Clovelly Lifeboat Station: Notable services

-During a gale on 16 August 1903 the lifeboat launched to two vessels in distress, the schooner Mary Stewart and the yacht Gadfly and rescued both their crews, eight people in all.
-On 12 February 1906 in Bideford Bay the Clovelly lifeboat stood by the steamer Peruvian (5,000 tons and 30 crew), who had lost her rudder in stormy seas, for five hours during the night until steam tugs could reach the steamer.
-On 7 February 1913 the lifeboat rescued the six crew of the schooner Ianthe in a strong gale.
+During a gale on 16 August 1903, the lifeboat launched to two vessels in distress, the schooner Mary Stewart and the yacht Gadfly, rescuing both crews, eight people in all.
+On 12 February 1906, the steamship Peruvian (5,000 tons and 30 crew) was in Bideford Bay, having lost her rudder in stormy seas.
+The Clovelly lifeboat stood by for five hours during the night, until steam tugs could reach the vessel.
+The lifeboat rescued the six crew of the schooner Ianthe in a strong gale on 7 February 1913.

-In 1962 the lifeboat rescued the seven-man crew from the 3,000 tonne tanker Green Ranger when she was wrecked off Hartland after a towing cable parted.
+The seven crew from the 3,000 tonne tanker Green Ranger were rescued in 1962, when she was wrecked off Hartland Point, after a towing cable parted.